 Pineapple ginger has inconspicuous orange-yellow flowers and deep red bracts that grow on long cone-shaped inflorescences that resemble pineapples.

 It’s grown for ornamental purposes and used popularly in tropical cut flower arrangements.

 - You can also place it indoors in a spot that receives several hours of morning sunlight.

 Botanical Name: Kaempferia rotunda

 It’s grown for dramatic foliage and lily-like flowers that emerge with sweet fragrance during fall and summer.
-The tubers have a not-so-pleasant spicy flavor and have similar uses like ginger.
-Young leaves are edible too.
+The tubers have a not-so-pleasant spicy flavor and have similar uses to ginger.

 - It thrives well in moist soil.